 There were more than 32 million HSAs at the end of 2021, an increase of 8% from the previous year, according to an analysis by Devenir, a firm that provides HSA investment solutions.

-This is just one of several HSA statistics that are trending higher, though.
-Devenir also reports that account holders contributed almost $42 billion to their HSAs in 2020, an 8% increase compared to 2019.
+Devenir also reports that account holders contributed more than $42 billion to their HSAs in 2021, a 2% increase compared to 2020.

-Thanks to a rising stock market, overall balances in HSAs grew much richer, to $82.2 billion.
-That is a year-over-year increase of 25%.
+Thanks to a rising stock market, overall balances in HSAs grew richer, to $98 billion.
+That is a year-over-year increase of 19%.

 As the years pass, more people are likely to jump aboard the HSA bandwagon.
-By the end of 2023, the HSA market will exceed 36 million accounts holding more than $127 billion in assets, according to Devenir projections.
+By the end of 2024, the HSA market will exceed 38 million accounts holding $150 billion in assets, according to Devenir projections.